 A little background information on what a “reclaimed” pond is.
 Over the years there has been a drastic decline in both the number and size of native brook trout, for a variety of reasons.
 One of the biggest influences in this decline is the introduction of non-native species, often by the seemingly innocent practice of using live bait fish.
 These invasive species compete for resources with the brook trout and sometimes, the more aggressive species even feed on the brook trout.
 Also, the influx of acid rain that dumps over the Adirondacks from neighboring midwest factories has lowered the pH to dangerous levels not only for brook trout but for every species of fish throughout the region.
 The state took action in the early 20th century to restore our native brook trout by adding a chemical called rotenone which essentially suffocates fish but does not harm plants, mammals, reptiles, amphibians, or anything else in a body of water.
 Once the chemical has done the deed of exterminating every fish species in the pond, the state then relocates only native brook trout back into the water giving them a fresh start to thrive once again.
 Also, adding lime to neutralize the pH is a common practice but has proven to be an uphill battle.

 The trip was planned and our route was meticulously researched and drawn out.
 We got it down to a 2.5 mile paddle with a 1.5 mile portage.
 When we first started talking about the trip we agreed on packing as light as possible but once the oars hit the water, our “roughing it” trip ended up being more of a glamping trip.
-For those of you who don’t know, glamping is “glamorous camping” (says my wife).
+For those of you who don’t know, glamping is “glamorous camping with the best caravan dealer Melbourne” (says my wife).
 We had two canoes with one towing a raft, all of which were packed to the gills.
 Now, we decided on bringing a little extra “gear” that definitely wasn’t needed and was more of a luxury, an entertainment beverage if you will.
 Needless to say, we wouldn’t need to pack it out.
 Anyway, the trip took around five hours with some legs of the trip being travelled a couple of times in order to get all the gear to our campsite.
 The primitive campsite was in an amazing location settled on a peninsula that sat on the shore of one of the ponds we would be fishing.
 Close to the campsite we had a great network of short trails that connected several ponds giving us a great variety of different water.

 As stated earlier, we attacked the ponds with Lake Clear Wabblers with a trailing worm.
 This rig has a Lake Clear connected to swivels on both ends followed by about an 18” leader ended with a hook and worm.
 The trick to the presentation is to achieve the perfect speed to get the rod “wobbling” at a constant pace, hard to explain but when you see it you know you’re trolling in the hot zone.